pulp/pulp_installer/docs/index.md

 The Ansible [control node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#control-node) (i.e., your workstation) must have Python 3 and Ansible (>= 2.9) installed.

-Ensure that your server meets the [hardware requirements](https://docs.pulpproject.org/pulpcore/components.html#hardware-requirements) to install and run Pulp.
+Ensure that the server you use for Pulp, the Ansible [managed node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#managed-nodes), meets the [hardware requirements](https://docs.pulpproject.org/pulpcore/components.html#hardware-requirements) to install and run Pulp.

-Ensure that your server, AKA the Ansible [managed node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#managed-nodes), runs one of these currently supported operating systems:
+Ensure that the server runs one of these currently supported operating systems:

 - CentOS 7 or 8
 - Debian Buster (needs `allow_world_readable_tmpfiles = True` in ansible.cfg)
 - Fedora 32 or later

-The server cannot provide any other HTTP (port 80, 443) service on the same hostname as Pulp's API.
+The server cannot provide any other HTTP service (port 80, 443) on the same host name as Pulp's API.
 The only exception is Pulp 2.
-The REST APIs for Pulp 2 and Pulp 3 can be served on the same hostname as long as the `apache` webserver is deployed for both.
+The REST APIs for Pulp 2 and Pulp 3 can be served on the same host name as long as the `apache` webserver is deployed for both.

 NOTE: These server requirements assume you are deploying Pulp to a single server.
-If you are deploying it to a cluster (with multiple tiers), the hardware requirements will differ, and only the webserver (pulp_webserver role) will have the service limitation.
+If you are deploying it to a cluster (with multiple tiers), the hardware requirements will differ, and only the webserver (pulp webserver role) will have the service limitation.
 Each node must run a supported operating system from the list above, but each node can run a different OS.

-The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which you can install on the Ansible control node from ansible-galaxy.
+The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which you can install on the Ansible control node from ansible-galaxy:

 ```
 ansible-galaxy install geerlingguy.postgresql